wilsonnjoroge/wilsonnjoroge/README.md

 ---

-## About Me:
+👋 About Me

-I'm a backend and enterprise middleware engineer with hands-on experience in Java (SpringBoot), NodeJs (Express), C# (ASP.Net Core), Oracle SOA Suite, WebLogic, Service Bus, and cloud-native integration platforms.
-I understand how enterprise systems are designed, built, and operated at scale and now I'm applying that foundation to security.
+I’m a Cyber Security & Digital Forensics engineer with a strong foundation in backend and enterprise middleware development.
+My background spans Java (Spring Boot), Node.js (Express), C# (ASP.Net Core), Oracle SOA Suite, WebLogic, and Service Bus, giving me deep insight into how enterprise systems are designed, integrated, and operated at scale.

-Currently pursuing an **MSc in Cyber Security and Digital Forensics**, I approach security not as a user of tools, but as someone who understands the systems being secured.
+Currently pursuing an MSc in Cyber Security & Digital Forensics, I focus on:

-My background gives me a perspective most security practitioners don't have: I've built and integrated the kinds of enterprise systems that vulnerability assessments target.
-I know what's behind the services I'm scanning.
+    Incident Response & Forensic Analysis — memory acquisition, disk imaging, and evidence preservation

+    Vulnerability Assessment & Threat Hunting — identifying weaknesses with an understanding of the systems behind them

+    Secure System Design — applying builder’s knowledge to strengthen authentication, integration, and cloud‑native platforms

+My unique perspective comes from having built the systems that security practitioners assess.
+This allows me to bridge the gap between development and defense, ensuring investigations and protections are both technically rigorous and operationally relevant.

 ---